angoca/db2unit/README.txt

 ------------------
 ## Installation from released file ##

-One variable needs to the specified in order to run the install and example scripts.
+One variable needs to be specified in order to run the install and example scripts.

     DB2UNIT_PATH

 This variable is initialized via the `init` script.

-Before installing the scripts in a database, a connection to it has to be established.
+Before installing the scripts in a database, you must establish a connection to it.
 If not, an error will be raised.

 **Linux/UNIX/MAC OS**: